 Think Wolf of Wall St here.
 We’re talking impactful enough to show off your confidence and being noticed, but you don’t want to have anything too showy for people to think you’re a knob.
 That said, you don’t want to be getting around the office looking like the copyboy.
 We recommend something playful yet elegant with a take on the bull and bear motif if you work in finance.

-Man of Many recommends: JACOB & CO.
-18K Gold & Diamond Eyes Bull & Bear Cufflinks
+Man of Many recommends: Jacob & Co.
+Bull Face Emerald Diamonds Cufflinks

 A key thing to remember, whichever cufflinks you choose, is to always wear them in tandem with your other accessories.
 Play around with matching colours to your tie and make sure they don’t clash with any other jewellery you’re wearing, including your watch.
 Play safe fellas.